ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 ![Pipeline](./images/pipeline/pipeline.png){width=80%}

 This is our pipeline workflow which job is to combine the other workflows.
+This defines different jobs in order to make sure workflow depend on eachother in the correct way.
+This is needed since some workflows reads the output of others, aswell as sometimes workflows should not even run if an other workflows fail.

 ### Prepare pipeline (not done)

 ![Prepare pipeline](./images/pipeline/prepare-pipeline.png){width=80%}

-Our prepare pipeline workflow prepares declares variables that other workflows uses.
+This is our prepare pipeline workflow which declares variables that other workflows uses.
+This is done in different ways like reading what branch the pipeline is running on or reading file contents in the repository.
+This workflow then outputs these variables aswell as a summary.
+Other workflows can then use these variables to implment logic that defines the behavior of individual jobs and steps.

 ### Linting and testing